-But this does not mean that rabbits cannot socialize too.
-In fact, it would be good for rabbits to interact with another rabbit or with any other animal so they get to have interactive playing experience.
-However, leaving a rabbit with another animal can sometimes become a mess because they might just end up fighting.
+Leaving your rabbit alone would not be a good idea at all.
+It’s healthier for a rabbit to interact with other rabbits.
+He will not have an interactive playing experience with any other animal, though.
+Leaving a rabbit with another animal can sometimes become a mess because they might just end up fighting.
 So it is strongly advised that you should keep an eye on the animals as they play so they won’t end up hurting each other.
 Watching them will also keep you from facing a whole of mess as rabbits tend to scatter their toys especially when they are playing with another animal.

 Now, if you want your rabbit to still enjoy without having to buy another rabbit or another animal, you can still settle with different playing toys.
 There are a lot of toys to choose from, ranging from chewing toys and even home-made toys such as phone books, wooden toys, cardboard boxes, soft towels and fleece blankets, paper bags, tissue boxes and many others.
 But the best thing to make up for a real animal playmate is none other than stuffed animals.

 Can I Give My Rabbit a Stuffed Animal?

 Yes, because rabbits love playing with stuffed toys.

 Rabbits know they are not real but the idea of having a stuffed animal which looks exactly like a real animal is pleasing to their eyes.
 When you leave your rabbit with a stuffed animal, he will surely enjoy bringing it around, tossing it and dragging it wherever it goes.
 Rabbits enjoy pushing them with their feet or mouth because they get this feeling of being in control of the toy.
 It would be nice to buy them colorful stuffed animals so they wouldn’t get bored with it even if they play with it every day.
 There are a lot of stuffed animals to choose from pet stores but rabbits prefer smaller ones so they can carry them around the house.